Robbie Cooke: Millwall

 Cooke joined Second Division high-flyers Millwall on 11 December 1987 for a £30,000 fee and scored one goal in five appearances during the remainder of the 1987–88 season.
 He was unable to break up the forward pairing of Tony Cascarino and Teddy Sheringham and departed the Lions in September 1988.

-Kettering Town
+Non-League football

 Cooke dropped back into non-League football to join Conference club Kettering Town in September 1988.
 He had a prolific spell with the Poppies, scoring 49 goals in 95 appearances across three seasons in which the club consistently challenged for promotion to the Football League.

-Non-League nomad

 Cooke ended his career with spells at Northampton Spencer, Bourne Town and a second stint at Grantham Town.

 International career

 Cooke's form while at Kettering Town won him England C recognition.

 Managerial and coaching career

 Cooke had a spell as player-coach at Southern League Midland Division club Grantham Town during the 1991–92 season.
 After his retirement from football, Cooke became manager at Eastern Counties League First Division club Warboys Town.
 In December 1998, Cooke returned to Kettering Town to become assistant manager and first team coach.